elastos/Elastos.Wiki/docs/1.start/governance.md

 Within the Elastos ecosystem, the **[Cyber Republic (CR)](https://www.cyberrepublic.org)** represents the community that helps drive governance decisions.
 CR is made up of project leaders, community members, and other teams and individuals who are contributing to the network’s development and future.

-The **[Cyber Republic Consensus (CRC)](https://www.cyberrepublic.org/whitepaper)** is the third pillar of the Elastos consensus engine along with PoW and DPoS.
+The **[Cyber Republic Consensus (CRC)](https://www.cyberrepublic.org/whitepaper)** is the third pillar of the Elastos consensus engine along with PoW and BPoS.
 This governance system helps create a community-based voting system to influence the project’s tech and ecosystem development, resolve disputes, management community assets, develop Elastos dApps, and more.

 In April 2022, The **Cyber Republic DAO** was incorporated as a legal entity in the state of Delaware, becoming a fully established LLC and thereby allowing it to conduct business activities in support of Elastos.